 The FDA approved Belviq in 2012, offering alternative weight-loss treatments to a patient population who struggled with obesity based on medical records.
-The weight-loss medication was also sometimes used to treat overweight people who also had a positive benefit risk profile condition, such as high blood pressure, high cholesterol or diabetes.
+The weight-loss medication was also sometimes used to treat overweight people who also had a positive benefit-risk profile condition, such as high blood pressure, high cholesterol, or diabetes.

 It was the first weight-loss drug approved by the FDA in 13 years.
 Unlike over-the-counter diet pills or appetite suppressants which are often intended for cosmetic weight loss, Belviq was a prescription drug used to treat obesity without cardiovascular risks.

-Belviq was initially rejected by the FDA due to concerns from committee members regarding studies that showed lab rats which developed cancer compared to a placebo group.
+Belviq was initially rejected by the FDA due to concerns from committee members regarding studies that showed lab rats that developed cancer compared to a placebo group.
 FDA committee members were also concerned about putting any potential long-term users at an increased risk of cancer compared to other drugs.

 The FDA later approved Belviq in 2012 with the stipulation that manufacturers perform clinical trial data to prove the drug’s safety.
 However, approving the drug before the research was complete may have put Belviq users at risk of developing cancer.

 The five-year trial found higher incidences of primary cancer diagnoses in patients taking Belviq than in those taking the inactive placebo.
-Further, they concluded that an individual’s cancer risk rose the longer they were taking Belviq and that certain cancers including lung cancer, pancreatic cancer and colorectal cancer were more prevalent.
+Further, they concluded that an individual’s cancer risk rose the longer they were taking Belviq and that certain cancers including lung cancer, pancreatic cancer, and colorectal cancer were more prevalent.